 Most studies of treatment effects on wildlife in pinyon-juniper habitat have focused on chaining (O'Meara 1981), a method not proposed in this EA.
-However, one study (Crow 2010) showed that thinned pinyon-juniper units in Grand Staircase-Escalante National Monument led to a reduction in the presence of pinyon-juniper obligate species, including the elimination of gray vireos.
+However, one study (Crow 2010) showed that thinned pinyon-juniper units in Grand Staircase-Escalante National Monument led to a reduction in the presence of pinyon-juniper obligate species.
 It should be noted that the level of thinning on the treatment units in this study was very high (92% average reduction in tree density).